ducanhtranptit/Eazy-shop/README.md

-## Eazy Shop App
+## Eazy Shop App (ReactJS + NodeJS Express + MySQL)

-Eazy Shop App is a modern and flexible solution designed for retail grocery businesses.
+This repository contains a **Eazy Shop App** project developed using ReactJS, NodeJS Express and MySQL.
+The software is a modern and flexible solution designed for retail grocery businesses.
 With a user-friendly interface, diverse features, and high customization capabilities, the app assists grocery store owners in efficiently managing every aspect of their business.

 ## Key Features: